moncongbabi/redesigned-happiness/Readme.md

 * new an app
 * go to resource and add-on an Heroku postgredb

-### step 4: login to heroku pstgredb using HeidiSQL
+### step 4: login to heroku pstgredb using HeidiSQL or mysql workbvench

 ```sql